Phillipmartin/virustotal2/README.md

 - file
 - url

-Finally, if you want raw JSON back, as opposed to a VirusTotal2Report object, you can pass in raw=1.
+Finally, if you want raw JSON back, as opposed to a VirusTotal2Report object, you can pass in raw=True.

 If you pass retrieve() a list of items, you will get a list of reports back in the same order.
-In order to preserve that semantic, if you pass in a list of files, some of which are invalid, you will get a list of reports and None back.

 ### Scan a new file
 Use the scan() method to scan a new URL or file.
 This method's first argument can be:

-- a path to a file or list of paths to files
+- a path to a file
-- a url or list of URLs
+- a url or list of up to 4 URLs
+- a hash or a list of up to 25 hashes (for re-scanning only!)

 scan() will attempt to auto-detect what you're giving it.
 If you want to be explicit, you can use the type parameter with the values:

 - file
 - url

-If you want raw JSON back, as opposed to a VirusTotal2Report object, you can pass in raw = 1.
+If you want raw JSON back, as opposed to a VirusTotal2Report object, you can pass in raw = True.

-Finally, if you want force a reanalysis of the resource you are passing in, set reanalyze = 1.
+Finally, if you want force a reanalysis of the resource you are passing in, set rescan = True.
 Note that the VirusTotal API currently does not allow URLs to be reanalyzed.

 If you pass scan() a list of items, you will get a list of reports back in the same order.
 In order to preserve that semantic, if you pass in a list of files, some of which are invalid, you will get a list of reports and None back.

 ### Using a Report
 The retrieve() and scan() methods return VirusTotal2Report objects.
 These objects have some useful methods and also act as pass-thrus to the underlying JSON.

-#### wait(callback=None, preempt=0, interval=60)
+#### wait()
-This method blocks until the file you've submitted for scanning is finished scanning.
+This method blocks until the file or URL you've submitted for scanning is finished scanning.
 THIS CAN TAKE A VERY LONG TIME.
-If invoked with a callback, using the callback parameter, the waiting will be done in the background and your callback will be called when the report is ready.

-If you call wait() while an asynchronus wait is already pending there are a few possible outcomes.
-If you call it with the same callback, nothing happens.
-If you call it with a new callback, that callback gets added to the callback stack.
-If you call it without a callback, implying a blocking call,THE WORLD EXPLODES.

-#### iswaiting()
-returns true if this report is waiting already

-#### status()
-returns "analyzing", "ok" or "error" based on the underlying value returned by virustotal.

 #### rescan()
 requests virustotal to rescan the sample that created the current report.
-This is only valid for file or url reports.
+This is only valid for file or hash reports.
 This method modifies the current report rather than returning a new report object, so the following is normal:

     >>> import virustotal2
     >>> vt = virustotal2.VirusTotal2(API_KEY)